PJGilmw/LCA_deep_uncertainty_fish_micro/README.md

 ## Overview of the repository

-This repository contains the code used to reproduce the results of the manuscript: *Jouannais.P,Blanco.CF, Pizzol.M, XXX (under review)*
+This repository contains the code used to reproduce the results of the manuscript:  XXX (under review)*

 This is not a generalized platform/package to apply the procedure to any case, but the scripts specific to the procedure and not to the case (microalgae and fish production) can be further adapted.